On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group

 \begin{lemma} Suppose that $G$ is insoluble and satisfies Hypothesis \ref{p-sol-stab}, and that the pair $(G,V)$ is irreducible.
-Then $G$ has no non-trivial normal $p$-subgroup. \end{lemma} \begin{proof} Let $P$ be a non-trivial normal $p$-subgroup of $G$.
-Then the kernel $\NN$ of the canonical ring homomorphism $\F_p[G] \to \F_p[G/P]$ is a nilpotent ideal in $\F_p[G]$.
+Then $G$ has no non-trivial normal $p$-subgroup. \end{lemma} \begin{proof} Let $P$ be a non-trivial normal $p$-subgroup of $G$, let $\JJ$ be the Jacobson radical of $\F_p[G]$, and let $\NN$ be the kernel of the canonical ring homomorphism $\F_p[G] \to \F_p[G/P]$.
+Then $\NN \subseteq \JJ$ since $\NN$ is nilpotent by Lemma \ref{nilp}.
 Let $W$ be the subspace $\NN V$ of $V$.
 Then $W$ is a $G$-invariant subspace since $\NN$ is an ideal.
-Moreover, as $\NN$ is nilpotent, we have $W \neq V$ by Nakayama's Lemma.
-Then $W=\{0_V\}$ because $V$ is irreducible.
-For each $\pi=(u_\pi,A_\pi) \in P$ we have $\pi -1 \in \NN$, so $(A_\pi-I)v=0_V$ for all $v \in V$.
-Hence $P$ consists of translations.
-Then $\Tr(G)$ is non-trivial, and by Proposition \ref{trans}, $U = \{ u \in V: (u,I) \in G \}$ is a non-trivial $G$-invariant subspace of $V$.
-Using the irreducibility of $V$ again, it follows that $U=V$.
-Thus $\Tr(G)$ is a normal subgroup of $G$ acting regularly on $V$.
-It follows that $G/\Tr(G)$ is isomorphic to the stabiliser $G'$ of $0_V$.
-This is a contradiction since $G$ is insoluble but $G'$ and $\Tr(G)$ are soluble. \end{proof}
+Now if $W=V$ we have

+so by Nakayama's Lemma (applied to the finitely generated $\F_p[G]$-module $V$), we have $V=\{0_V\}$, contradicting the hypotheses.
+Since $V$ is irreducible, we therefore have $W=\{0_V\} \neq V$.